Spain hit by deadliest floods in decades. Here’s what we know

 The torrential rain was likely caused by what Spanish meteorologists call a “gota fría,” or cold drop, which refers to a pool of cooler air high in the atmosphere that can separate from the jet stream, causing it to move slowly and often lead to high-impact rainfall.
 This phenomenon is most common in autumn.

-Figuring out the precise role climate change played in Spain’s devastating floods will require further analysis, but scientists are clear that global warming, driven by fossil fuel pollution, makes these types of extreme rainfall events more likely and more intense.
+“We are loading the dice of extreme weather in the worst way possible,” said Ben Clarke, a researcher at Imperial College London, and an author of the analysis.

+A separate study from Climate Central found climate change also made the warm Atlantic Ocean temperatures that fueled the heavy rain 50 to 300 times more likely.

-Hotter oceans fuel stronger storms and the Mediterranean hit its highest temperature on record in August.
-Warmer air is also able to hold more moisture, soaking it up like a sponge to wring out in the form of torrential rain.
+Hotter oceans provide more energy to storms, while warmer air is able to hold more moisture, soaking it up like a sponge to wring out in the form of torrential rain.

-“We can’t say anything on the fly,” said Ernesto Rodríguez Camino, senior state meteorologist and a member of the Spanish Meteorological Association.
-He added though that “in the context of climate change, these types of intense and exceptional rare rainfall events are going to become more frequent and more intense and, therefore, destructive.”
+“In the context of climate change, these types of intense and exceptional rare rainfall events are going to become more frequent and more intense and, therefore, destructive,” said Ernesto Rodríguez Camino, senior state meteorologist and a member of the Spanish Meteorological Association.

 How does this compare?